Reopening Your Facility in the “New Normal”

 - Increase training on cloud-based technologies to help employees deliver future-proof scalability and event flexibility no matter where they are

 - Install a contact center support service that will continue in a work-from-home environment

-- Review and update communications plans to make sure communications were open and that all parties stayed engaged and aware of relevant updates, which is especially important in an evolving pandemic situation
+- Review and update communications plans to make sure parties stayed engaged and aware of relevant updates, which is especially important in an evolving pandemic situation

 - Revisit strategic plans and goals and adjust accordingly

 - Include processes for tracking the potential impact that employee absences have on day-to-day operations

 - Update disaster response measures that will continue to perform strongly throughout the pandemic